petru-braha/RR-application/README.md

 ## To do

-- another computer can't connect to my server
-- what if server crashes?
-- what if client crashes?
+- testing tcp and udp build: what if server crashes? what if client crashes?
 - not portable for windows
+- command encoding => 1 byte transmission VS
 - overcome the 1024 clients at once limitation

 <br>